EDM Festival Packing List 2026: Camping Festival Essentials to Thrive (Not Just Survive)

 Moisturizer

 A quick refresh can completely reset your mood and energy.
-If you're worried about how you look, bring hats to cover messy hair and sunglasses to hide the lack of makeup.
+If you're worried about your appearance, bring hats to cover messy hair and sunglasses to hide the lack of makeup.

-If being clean is a non-negotiable for you, get a hotel, bring a portable shower set up or upgrade to VIP for shower access.
+If being clean is a non-negotiable for you, consider getting a hotel, bringing a portable shower setup, or upgrading to VIP for shower access.

 How to Sleep at a Loud Camping Festival

-Your sleep might not be perfect, but you can bring things to help you try
+Your sleep might not be perfect, but you can bring items to help.

 What helps most: